user454322/browserid-verifier/sample/app/README.md

 <br />

-Alternatively see a [live sample](http://browserid-verifier.user454322.cloudbees.net) in CloudBees.
+Alternatively see a [live sample](https://browserid-verifier-sample.herokuapp.com) in Heroku.